Complex Case Planning

 Conduct ongoing/regular reviews beginning as soon as the child’s/youth’s needs are identified.

-- Individual or local agency refers the case to the appropriate DHS regional office if one of the following applies:
+- Individual or local agency refers the case for assistance by the appropriate DHS regional office if one of the following applies:

 Resources were discussed and next steps cannot be identified